openstack/networking-midonet/specs/mitaka/device_management_update.rst

 provide device-level gateway management service to the operators.
 This API is required in order to propagate device connectivity details to enable Midonet to manage VTEP Logical Switch configuration upon Logical Gateway definition.
-In order to support Router Peering use case, Overlay VTEP Router device is supported by MidoNet.
+In order to support Router Peering and Direct Connect use cases following definition in [2]_, Overlay VTEP Router device is supported by MidoNet.
 While for the routing functionality this device is managed as traditional neutron Router, it should be possible for operator (or Orchestration Layer) to enable its VTEP functionality.
 While for HW VTEP Device this API is used for management IP and Port settings, for Overlay VTEP Router Device it is used to enable Router with VTEP Logical Switch management capability.

+VTEP Tunnel IPs and Remote MAC Table management is currenly supported for the 'router_vtep' type of gateway device only.

-VTEP status, VTEP configuration, such as Tunnel IP are out of the scope of the current version of this API.
+Other VTEP configurations as well as VTEP device status are out of the scope of the current version of this API.

 Gateway device should be identified by the user driven name in order to correlate